ethberry/contracts/README.md

 Welcome to Gemunion Contracts monorepo.

-Here you can find all kind of token presets and code samples
+Here you can find all kind of token presets and extensions